androhi/AndroidDrawableViewer/README.md

 2. Launch IDE and select "Preferences > Plugins > Install plugin from disk..."
 3. Choose `AndroidDrawableViewer.zip` file.

+# Features

+- Show thumbnail list of the drawable resource
+- Show preview of the image
+- Copy the resource name
+- Support .png and .jpeg files

 # License

 ```